5cover/psdc/docs/Scratch.md

 - Location &rarr; Extent : shorter, more meaningful (not just an index, but a start and end 2uple)
 - Node &rarr; Ast : shorter, more meaningful (what is a Node?
 Are we running JS on the server?)

+### does None need to be an interface?

+or can it be a static class and act as a mini, non usign-able namespace?

+## add lexer contextual keyword test cases

 ## rewrite Da Parser

 Get rid of parse operation.